inanna-malick/akka-streams-example/README.md

             Group each batch of comments by subreddit, convert them to word counts, merge them, and write them to the store.
             Use mapFuture to fold the result into the stream.

-3. final append: no processing has occured, no api calls made.
+final append: no processing has occured, no api calls made.
 We've just described what we want to do.
 Now make it so.
+Having created these high-level descriptions of computations to be performed, we can then append them to a Flow\[Subreddit\] \(created using the result of the popular Subreddits api call or the list of subreddits provided as command line arguments if present\)

     ```scala
     val subreddits: Flow[String] =